ttrahan/q-calc/README.md

 Five command line arguments are required:

-1. Peak number of developers in organization working concurrently
+1. Peak number of developers working concurrently
 2. Average number of builds per developer for that peak shift
 3. Average build duration
 4. Acceptable probability of a 5 minute wait time for build to start